 Equipment & Accessories for Loan

 If you need resources to use while working from off campus, Kodiak College has a limited number of computers and accessories available for loan to students on a case-by-case basis during the change of university operations due to COVID-19.

 Help with a Connection

-Through the generous funding of the Lumina Foundation and WICHE, Kodiak College is pleased to be able to assist with technology and related needs for American Indian and Alaska Native students during the 2020-2021 academic year.
+Through the generous funding of the Lumina Foundation and WICHE, Kodiak College is pleased to be able to assist with technology and related needs for American Indian and Alaska Native students.
 Use the apply button above.

 Need help paying for college or career training?

 The Free Application for Federal Student Aid (FAFSA) is now available.
 Filling out the FAFSA gives you access to grants, scholarships and other types of financial aid.
 Filling out the FAFSA might seem complicated, but you can get help!